KenChiang1997/KenChiang1997/README.md

 -->

 <h2 align="left">Hi there👋</h2>
-I am currently a contractor in the Invesco GDS Taipei team.
-Previous regtech development and data analyst intern at Nomura Asset Management in Taiwan.
+Part-Time Quant and Data Engineer at Tarobo Investment Advisor.
+Previous regtech development and data analyst intern at Nomura Asset Management and GDS contractor in Invesco.
 Received a master's degree in quantitative finance from NTHU, and a bachelor's degree in electronic engineering from CGU.
-Passion about data analysis, portfolio optimization, and derivative product in the financial market.

 ---
 <h2 align="left">Education 🏫</h2>